xbmc/repo-plugins/plugin.video.srfplaytv/README.md

 <img src="https://github.com/goggle/plugin.video.srfplaytv/raw/master/resources/icon.png" width="256">

 **SRF Play TV** (plugin.video.srfplaytv) is a Kodi plugin to access the video library of the Swiss Radio and Television (SRF).
+This repository is kept as minimal as possible.
+All the relevant code resides in [script.module.srgssr](https://github.com/goggle/script.module.srgssr).

 ## Goals of the plugin
 Bring the full power of the [SRF Play TV media library](https://www.srf.ch/play/tv) on your TV (or another device) via [Kodi](https://kodi.tv/).
 The plugin aims to be close to the original media library, so that the experience of consuming media through the browser or through Kodi should be similar.